Volga Finns: Muroma

 Reconstruction of women's clothing and headdress metal parts from a 9th-10th century Muroma tomb.

 The Muromians (Мурома) lived in the Oka River basin.
 They are mentioned in the Primary Chronicle and the Rogozh Chronicler.
-The Muromas as an ethnic group was formed around the seventh century AD, according to the date of the Muroma cemeteries.
+The Muromas, as an ethnic group, were formed around the seventh century AD, according to the dating of the Muroma cemeteries.
 The old town of Murom still bears their name.
 The Muromians paid tribute to the Rus' princes and, like the neighbouring Merya tribe, were assimilated by the East Slavs in the 11th to 12th century as their territory was incorporated into the Rus'.
 A group of them migrated to the Carpathian Basin with the Hungarians, or Bulgars, as they are listed by the Rogozh Chronicler, among the peoples who inhabited the Carpathian Basin in 897.

 During the excavation of the Muroma tombs, archaeologists uncovered a rich archaeological legacy.
 Weapons were among the best in the surrounding areas in terms of workmanship, and the jewellery, which is found in abundance in the burials, is remarkable for its ingenuity of form and meticulous workmanship.
 The Muroma were characterised by arc-shaped head ornaments woven from horsehair and strips of leather, which were spirally braided with bronze wire.
 This is interesting because it is not observed in other Volga Finnic peoples.

 Like other medieval Volga Finns, animal bones were present in the burials as funeral food.
 Horses were buried separately, bridled and saddled, giving them a pose imitating a living animal lying on its belly with legs tucked up and head raised (it was placed on a step in the grave).

 In 2023, 13 Muroma tombs were excavated on the banks of the Oka River, accompanied by a number of artefacts - one of which was a belt buckle, which was most similar to the belt buckles of the conquering Hungarians.
 Weapons such as spears and axes, as well as coins (dirhams) and five lead weights, among other things, were recovered from the grave of one of the presumably noble men.

 The Muroma settlements were located on high ground above the floodplain meadows.
 Livestock farming formed the basis of the Muroma economy, with pigs, large horned cattle, and to a lesser extent, sheep being raised.
 Horses played a special role, and they were also bred for meat.
 The slash-and-burn agriculture played a minor role in their economy.
 Their commercial hunting was aimed at fur hunting.

 The Primary Chronicle provides details about the Muromians: "Along the river Oka, which flows into the Volga, the Muroma, the Cheremisians, and the Mordva preserve their native languages."
 The Rogozh Chronicler says: "In the year 6405 (897) there were Slavs living along the Danube, as well as the Ugrics, Muromas and the Danubian Bulgars."